How to Spend One Day in Paris

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 One day in Paris definitely isn’t enough.
-To be fair, I’m not sure any amount of time in Paris is ever enough.
+To be fair, I’m not sure any amount of time in Paris, France, is ever enough.

 However, that doesn’t mean that you can’t still try to get a feel of what it’s all about in your 24 hours in Paris.
 You’ll just have to decide what’s most important to you.